Rancho Cañada de los Osos y Pecho y Islay

 Rancho Cañada de los Osos y Pecho y Islay was a 32431 acre Mexican land grant in Los Osos Valley and the southern Estero Bay headlands, in present-day San Luis Obispo County, California.

-The grant consists of Rancho Cañada de Los Osos (Valley of the Bears) granted in 1842 by Governor Juan Bautista Alvarado to Victor Linares, and Rancho Pecho y Islay granted in 1843 by Governor Manuel Micheltorena to Francisco Badillo.
-The grants were consolidated in the 1845 grant of Rancho Cañada de los Osos y Pecho y Islay by Governor Pío Pico, to James Scott and John Wilson, after they had been purchased from the original grantees.
+The grant consists of Rancho Cañada de Los Osos (Valley of the Bears), granted in 1842 by Governor Juan Bautista Alvarado to Víctor Linares, and Rancho Pecho y Islay, granted in 1843 by Governor Manuel Micheltorena to Francisco Badillo.
+The grants were consolidated in the 1845 grant of Rancho Cañada de los Osos y Pecho y Islay by Governor Pío Pico to James Scott and John Wilson, after they had been purchased from the original grantees.

-The Cañada de Los Osos grant extended from the Pacific Coast, along Los Osos Creek and the Los Osos Valley to almost present-day San Luis Obispo, and southward encompassed, Los Osos, Montaña de Oro State Park north of Islay Creek and the northern Irish Hills.
+The Cañada de Los Osos grant extended from the Pacific Coast, along Los Osos Creek and the Los Osos Valley almost to present-day San Luis Obispo, and southward encompassed what is now the town of Los Osos, Montaña de Oro State Park north of Islay Creek, and the northern Irish Hills.

 The Rancho Pecho y Islay grant was a strip of coastal plain along the Pacific Ocean that ran from Islay Creek to Pecho Creek and up that creek to the summit of the Irish Hills to the "boundary with the land of Don Victor Linares."
 It includes the southern part of Montaña de Oro State Park and the site of the Diablo Canyon Power Plant.

 History

-Rancho Cañada de Los Osos (northern portion) was granted in 1842 by Governor Alvarado to Victor Linares, and Rancho Pecho y Islay (southern portion) was granted in 1843 by Governor Micheltorena to Francisco Badillo.
-In 1844 John (Juan) D. Wilson and James (Diego) G. Scott bought Rancho Canada de Los Osos from Linares and the Pecho y Islay from Badillo.
-In 1845 the Canada de Los Osos rancho was combined with Rancho Pecho y Islay to the south, thus forming Rancho Cañada de Los Osos y Pecho y Islay.
+Rancho Cañada de Los Osos (northern portion) was granted in 1842 by Governor Alvarado to Víctor Linares, and Rancho Pecho y Islay (southern portion) was granted in 1843 by Governor Micheltorena to Francisco Badillo.
+In 1844, John (Juan) D. Wilson and James (Diego) G. Scott bought Rancho Cañada de Los Osos from Linares and Rancho Pecho y Islay from Badillo.
+In 1845, the two ranchos were combined, thus forming Rancho Cañada de Los Osos y Pecho y Islay.